Shell's Net Carbon Footprint ambition: frequently asked questions

 There are three ways to reduce global greenhouse gas emissions:

-- Improve energy productivity by more efficient use of energy by end-users combined with the use of technology to manage energy demand.
+- Improve energy productivity by more efficient use of energy combined with modal shifts and use of technology to manage energy demand.

 - Change the mix of energy products used by society.
 This will involve replacing high carbon-intensity products with lower or zero carbon products.
 An example would be substituting coal with natural gas.
-Another example would be substituting gasoline/petrol in internal combustion engine cars with renewable electricity sourced from a wind farm in battery-powered vehicles.
+Another example would be substituting gasoline/petrol in internal combustion engine cars with renewable electricity in battery-powered vehicles.